canonical/proxy-confdb-demo/README.md

 > [!NOTE]
 > Since confdb is an experimental feature, the implementation details may change as development progresses.

 You can create a confdb-schema assertion with `snapcraft` which launches an editor to type the assertion in, then it signs the assertion & uploads it to the Store.

-Alternatively, you can do this "by hand" where you sign it yourself (see [this addendum](#creating-a-confdb-schema-assertion-by-hand)).
+> [!TIP]
+> Prefer to sign and acknowledge assertions locally without uploading to the Store?
+See [Creating a confdb-schema Assertion by Hand](#creating-a-confdb-schema-assertion-by-hand).

 #### Prerequisites